rust-lang/cargo/src/doc/src/reference/config.md

 # Value is relative to .cargo directory containing `config.toml`, make absolute
 ENV_VAR_NAME_3 = { value = "relative/path", relative = true }

+[future-incompat-report]
+frequency = 'always' # when to display a notification about a future incompat report

 [cargo-new]
 vcs = "none"              # VCS to use ('git', 'hg', 'pijul', 'fossil', 'none')